facing-dev/vue-facing-decorator/docs/en/migration/from-v2-to-v3.md

 [](./from-v2-to-v3-breaking-changes-toNative.ts ':include :type=code typescript')

-### Depreactate init class property despends on another in constructor
+### Deprecate init class property depends on another in constructor

 This is not allowed now.